hashicorp/terraform-provider-azurerm/website/docs/r/data_factory_integration_runtime_azure_ssis.html.markdown

 * `powershell_version` - (Optional) The version of Azure Powershell installed for the Azure-SSIS Integration Runtime.

 ~> **NOTE** At least one of `env`, `powershell_version`, `component` and `command_key` should be specified.

 ---

+A `express_vnet_integration` block supports the following:

+* `subnet_id` - (Required) id of the subnet to which the nodes of the Azure-SSIS Integration Runtime will be added.

+---